Watch for V2 of the iPad & iPhone app: "Play The Golden Gate Bridge" — Watch This PAGE

 In 1975 Doug McKechnie and a small group of musicians, scientists and inventors leased the Golden Gate Bridge between 2 and 4 a.m. for $13.50 an hour and recorded the sounds of striking the vertical cables, guard rails, light posts, and the main suspension cable with a wooden mallet.
 Their dream to “play the bridge” was inspired by the cover of the first issue of Musicworks Magazine featuring artist David Wills’ drawing of an alien robot plucking the bridges’ cables like a harp.

 12 years later, with the invention of the EMAX sampling keyboard, McKechnie gathered ‘The San Francisco Synthesizer Ensemble’ (SFSE) together to complete the dream and celebrate the 50th Anniversary of the Golden Gate Bridge in 1987.
 Each musician in the band composed a piece of music inspired by the bridge, some pieces using the “sounds of the bridge itself.”
 Also showcased on this CD are some of the original recording from 1975 and a demo of “Playing the Golden Gate Bridge.”
 This remastered reissue CD is dedicated to the memory of Scott Singer.

-Play sounds of the Golden Gate Bridge like a musical instrument on your iPad, iPhone or iPod Touch, get the app:: "Play The Golden Gate Bridge"
+Play sounds of the Golden Gate Bridge like a musical instrument on your iPad, iPhone or iPod Touch, watch for the new V2 app: "Play The Golden Gate Bridge"

 • MacTech Live Video: Doug McKechnie and Paul de Benedictis are interviewed for the Apple Worldwide Developers Conference (WWDC) for their iOS app "Play the Golden Gate Bridge"